OUR VISION AND OUR PURPOSE

 Unfortunately, change often happens as a reaction to external influence, which is not so strange.
-As children we learn that the way to success lies in focusing on the teacher’s questions instead of our own, and this mechanism stays with us for the rest of our lives.
+As children, we learn that the way to success lies in focusing on the teacher’s questions instead of our own, and this mechanism stays with us for the rest of our lives.
 Many executives believe that management is “trouble-shooting”.

-But problem solving is something fundamentally different from the act of creation.
+But problem-solving is something fundamentally different from the act of creation.
 Trouble-shooters are motivated by external factors that have to be challenged or driven away.
 Creators generate internally from an inner desire to make something real.
 They are driven by an inner motivation, a power of imagination that is the original source of all learning.

 THE NEW LEARNING

-This past year has brought us so many new findings in pedagogy, management and organizational development that it is well founded to talk about a “new learning.
-If in the past century division, specialization and competition were the recipes for success, this century, in its infinite complexity, points towards abilities such as intuition, comprehensive perspectives and essential collaboration.
+This past year has brought us so many new findings in pedagogy, management, and organizational development that it is well founded to talk about a “new learning.
+If in the past century division, specialization and competition were the recipes for success, this century, in its infinite complexity, points towards abilities such as intuition, comprehensive perspectives, and essential collaboration.
 One of the most interesting conceptions in contemporary management thinking/philosophy is “presencing”, which means the ability to sense the future.

-In this new fast economy you can lose the chance of a lifetime three times in one afternoon – or get on the wrong train both morning and evening.
+In this new fast economy, you can lose the chance of a lifetime three times in one afternoon – or get on the wrong train both morning and evening.
 Business deals are closed so swiftly that it is impossible to analyze everything in detail.
-The businessman has to trust in his well-founded intuition to decide which way is the right one and make a safe as well as quick judgement of the situation.
+The businessman has to trust in his well-founded intuition to decide which way is the right one and make a safe as well as the quick judgment of the situation.
 The two Boston researchers Otto Sharmer and Joseph Jaworski have identified the phenomenon of “presensing” as one of the conclusive competitive advantages because it allows us to interpret the upcoming competition, with all its possibilities, before everybody else.

 Researchers today distinguish two types of organizational learning: